 Which leads us to the current situation: our ability to handle complex writing tasks is increasing while our default reading toolset is stagnating at best.

-He ends up giving an extensive advertisement for liquidtext, an ipad app with actual UI development.
+He ends up giving an extensive advertisement for liquidtext, an ipad app with actual UI development, which looks nice.
+If you have an ipad.

 Select text to annotate.
 Add tags and post publicly or save privately.